 The views of stakeholders and constituents were essential in shaping the goals of this plan.
-Preservation partners, organizations, and the public expressed their views in multiple ways, both indirectly through day-to-day contacts, and directly through the community workshops held by the Office of Planning for public input on the updates of this plan and the Comprehensive Plan.
+Many people-property owners, community activists, agency officials, non-profit leaders, preservation professionals, bloggers, and residents across the city-expressed their views in multiple ways.
+Some ideas came informally through day-to-day contacts, or more directly through the community workshops held by the Office of Planning for public input on the updates of this plan and the Comprehensive Plan.